Shopping Links

 Reader Review

 As the latest installment of one of the most beloved of anime franchises, "Ah!
 My Goddess!" the Movie had a lot of expectations to live up to.
 And it does!
 While there are a lot of events that have unfolded since the OAV (all shown in the original Manga), only a few new characters appear.
 The three grounded goddesses are still living at Keiichi's, and the Motor Club members are still trying hard to win recognition.
 But now we have a glimpse at Heaven's upper management with goddess Peorth and her team of system administrators working hard to maintain the Yggdrasil System that runs pretty much everything.
-All the character designs have stayed pretty much faithful to the original (and are just as breathtakingly rendered and meticulously animated) but also sport a few subtle touches here and there.
+All the character designs have stayed pretty much faithful to the original (and are just as breathtakingly rendered and meticulously animated) but also sport a few subtle adjustments here and there.
 Most noticeable is Urd, who looks a bit more mature now.
 After all, it's been three years since the events of the OAV.

-The original Japanese cast are back and are as delightful as ever, and the English dubbers haven't been lazy either with a good performance (they are not the same cast of the OAV though).
+The original Japanese cast are back and as delightful as ever, and the English dubbers haven't been lazy either with a good performance (they are not the same cast of the OAV though).
 Still, you'll probably find yourself listening to the Japanese track more often since the true highlight of the Japanese cast, the angelically voiced Inoue Kikuko, is her usual captivating self.

 If you liked the original OAVs, are a fan of the genre, or just someone who appreciates animated eye candy then you'll love this movie.